-Any news organisation is eligible to apply as a Partner as long as it can demonstrate a previous track record of public service journalism and meet the following criteria:
+Applicants must be able to demonstrate a previous track record of public service journalism and meet the following criteria:

 - A consistent level of contemporaneous coverage of all aspects of public institutions, organisations and civic life, including councils and public bodies.

 - High journalistic standards with reference to both the BBC's Editorial Guidelines and the Editors' Code of Practice.
 This can be evidenced by having journalists subject to oversight by a recognised regulator such as Ipso and/or by producing a demonstrable track record of quality material.